ellerh/softfido/README.md

 page](https://demo.yubico.com/webauthn-technical/registration) or
 [webauthn.io](https://webauthn.io/).

-At the time of writing, Firefox only supports U2F but not FIDO2.
+At the time of writing, Firefox supports U2F but not FIDO2.
 Chromium supports both.
 In my experience, the only website that uses FIDO2 when available is github.com; all others use U2F even if the device and the browser would support FIDO2.

 # Webauthn with a TPM